AdobeDocs/developers-template-docs/README.md

 # Documentation Starter Repo

 This repository contains scaffolding for a docs repo which can be deployed on the Adobe Developer Site.
-Follow the [document guidelines repo](https://github.com/AdobeDocs/docs-guidelines) to learn more about how to work with this repo.

 All sections below in this `README.md` should be considered a template for a typical project `README.md`.